 - The BI essay on Integrative or Interest-Based Bargaining (essentially, principled negotiation)

 HD11 Interests: Have you done this in a particularly tricky or difficult conflict situation?
 Tell us about what you did and how it worked out.
 Did it help?
 What did you learn from the experience?
-(Answer below in the comment field, but in order to do that you need to be registered as a MBI Discussant.)
+(Answer below in an email and we will post your answer here!)